enthought/edge-examples/native-app-flask-example/README.md

     python -m ci build
 ```

-Once built, you can run the image from within a local JupyterHub session.
-You may start the JupyterHub session containing the application with:
+Once built, you can run the image from a local JupyterHub session by running:

 ```commandline
     python -m ci start